lineality/csv_to_dynamodb_aws_lambda_python_env/README.md

 ```

 The idea is to dynamically automate the process of moving .csv files
-into dynamoDB,
+into dynamoDB.
-starting with a set of clean .csv files
+We start with a set of clean .csv files (single or multiple per table),
+we use preexisting or create new metadata files,
-and ending with metadata files, file sorted into a 'completed' folder,
+the data.csv and metadata files sorted into a 'completed filed' folder after completion,
-and data entered into a new dynamoDB table
+and the data is entered into a new (or specified old) dynamoDB database table.

-### Example input
+### Example user input
 ```
 input = {
     directory_name = "YOUR_directory_name"